Offering you solutions

 Pop down to the nursery to explore our orchard range.
 We have an array of fruit trees from the usual finds like apples and pears to the more unusual Black Mulberry (Morus nigra) and Quince (Cydonia oblonga).
 September through to early May is the perfect time to plant...

-WHICH PLANTS TO USEThink romantic – planting should be carefree and not too restricted.
+Think romantic – planting should be carefree and not too restricted.
 Mix colourful planting and formal with wildflowers to attract pollinators.
 Consider scent when choosing your plants.
-Add late summer flowering shrubs such as Hydrangeas and...
+Add late summer flowering shrubs such as Hydrangeas and English Roses to...

 Mediterranean inspired garden